oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_marketplace_publication_package_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple PublicationPackage resources in Oracle Cloud Infrastructure
-- Lists the packages in the given Publication
+- Lists the packages in the specified publication.
 - If *package_version* is specified, the details of a single PublicationPackage will be returned.